Misiker101/Handwritten-digt-recognition/README.md

 4. numpy
 5. Jupyter-Notebook

-## Training CNN model

 ## Digit recognition using OpenCV
-<b>untitled.ipynb</b> - This is a python notebook for recognising handwritten digit in images using OpenCV .This file is using trained CNN model.
+<b>untitled.ipynb</b> - This is a python notebook for recognising handwritten digit images using OpenCV.
+This file is using trained using CNN model.

 ## Model Architecture